kukkuz/spring-boot/README.md

 - Maven : `mvn spring-boot:run`
 - Docker: `docker-compose build & docker-compose up`

 To access the database console, go to the uri `/db` and enter the credentials in `application.yaml` file.
-If you are running docker, see `dev-env.env` file.
+If you are running docker, see `dev-env.env` environment file.